-Bit 3 PER Description 0 [Clearing condition] (Initial value)1 When 0 is written in PER after reading PER = 1 1 [Setting condition] When, in reception, the number of 1 bits in the receive data plus the not match the parity setting (even or odd) specified by the $O/\overline{E}$ bit in Notes: 1.
-The PER flag is not affected and retains its previous state when the cleared to 0.
-RE bit in SCR is 2.
-If a parity error occurs, the receive data is transferred to RDR but the set.
-Also, subsequent serial reception cannot be continued while the 1.
-In synchronous mode, serial transmission cannot be continued, end PER flag is set to
+PER Description 0 [Clearing condition] (Initial value)1 When 0 is written in PER after reading PER = 1 1 [Setting condition] When, in reception, the number of 1 bits in the receive data plus the parity bit does not match the parity setting (even or odd) specified by the O/\overline{E} bit in SMR2 Notes: 1 .
+The PER flag is not affected and retains its previous state when the cleared to 0. e RE bit in SCR is 2 .
+If a parity error occurs, the receive data is transferred to RDR but tl he RDRF flag is not set.
+Also, subsequent serial reception cannot be continued while the PER flag is set to